Random neural networks for rough volatility: Numerical results

 \subsubsection{Convergence rate}

-As in Section~\ref{sec:BS_convergence_rate}, we conduct an empirical analysis of the convergence error for the ATM Call.
-To isolate the dependence on the number of nodes we fix $c=1$, $n_{\mathrm{MC}}=50,000$ and vary $K\in\{10, 100, 1000\}$.
+As in Section~\ref{sec:BS_convergence_rate}, we conduct an empirical analysis of the convergence error from Corollary~\ref{cor:convergence} for the same ATM Call.
+To isolate the dependence on the number of nodes we fix $c=1$, $n_{\mathrm{MC}}=50,000$ and vary

+logarithmically spaced points between 10 and 1000.
 The reference price is computed by Monte-Carlo with~$100$ time steps and $800,000$ samples.
 The absorption scheme has been applied and the results are displayed in Figure~\ref{fig:rBconvergence}.
 In this section, the same random seed was used as in Section~\ref{sec:BS_convergence_rate}, to ensure consistent results across different simulations.